arma-type-things/reforger-types/README.md

 } from 'reforger-types';
 ```

-**Tip**: All functions include comprehensive JSDoc comments.
+**Tip**: All core functions include JSDoc comments.
 Use your IDE's IntelliSense to explore available options and parameters.

 ## Key Concepts